From the Dean: How I Got Here

 To do that, I'll need your help.
 Show leadership, tolerance, and patience in all you do.
 Share your voice with us and with others.
 Invest in our students and their world beyond the classroom.

-I am grateful to our former dean and current provost Martin Philbert for this opportunity and for his ongoing support of our School.
 This time next year, I look forward to thinking not about how I got here but about how far we have come.

 This article first appeared in the fall 2017 issue of Findings, the magazine of the University of Michigan School of Public Health.